eonlegal/Aspiration/README.md

 ## Has Aspiration Been Hacked?
-Data collected on Aspiration "Bank" hack or data-breach.
+Data collected on Aspiration Financial LLC hack or data-breach.
 This documents the customer issues, Aspiration's responses and disclosures(or lack-thereof).
 If you have been affected, sign the petition to investigate at [change.org](https://www.change.org/aspirationhack), report to [Aspiration](#report), or other [agencies](#report).
 ## INDEX
 1. [TWEETS](#tweets)
 2. [VIDEOS](#videos)